 The problem here is that this client grew up in a home with an alcoholic parent.
 This has left all sorts of scars on the client and the client undergoes treatment for her anger towards that alcoholic parent.
-The client insists that she got over that stuff a long time ago but the therapist informs this client that she is sicker than she think and that she will never be happy again until she gets these childhood issues treated.
+The client insists that she got over that stuff a long time ago but the therapist informs this client that she is sicker than she thinks and that she will never be happy again until she gets these childhood issues treated.

 The client talks with this therapist for a number of sessions, still unconvinced that she has all that big a problem with her childhood.
-Eventually the therapist tells the client that this client needs to stop lying about her hatred towards her father.
+Eventually, the therapist tells the client that this client needs to stop lying about her hatred towards her father.

-Clearly anyone who grew up with an alcoholic parent has been scarred for life and will probably never be able to work again
+Clearly, anyone who grew up with an alcoholic parent has been scarred for life and will probably never be able to work again

-By the way these are fictional composite examples so do not go thinking you know the people I am talking about.
+By the way, these are fictional composite examples so do not go thinking you know the people I am talking about.
 You would be wrong.

 The problems these vignettes illustrate are a phenomenon known as counter-transference.
 The counselor who has had issues in their childhood, or has others in their life with these issues, is insistent that the client must have the issues that the counselor sees and if the client disagrees then the counselor believes the client is lying.